jrupprec/jrupprec.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I hold a degree in Sociology (B.A.) from Otto-Friedrich University Bamberg and a in Data Science (M.Sc.) from the University of Mannheim.
-Due to my academic backgroud my main research focus and interest lies in Computational Social Science and how Large Language Models can be deployed and evaluated in this domain.
+My academic background bridges two distinct but complementary fields, with a B.A. in Sociology from Otto-Friedrich University Bamberg and an M.Sc. in Data Science from the University of Mannheim.
+This unique combination drives my research in Computational Social Science, where I focus on the deployment and evaluation of Large Language Models.
+Specifically, I am interested in two key areas: leveraging and evaluating LLMs for synthetic data generation to model society, and advancing knowledge in survey methodology.